ALFALFAsurvey/ALFALFA_Legacy/README.md

 git clone https://github.com/jonesmg/ALFALFA_Legacy.git
 ```

-If you are planning to work on developing code for this repo then we strongly recommend using git to allow all the changes to be kept track of.
-For git installation instructions please click [here](https://git-scm.com/downloads).
-In case you need a refresher [here](https://www.geeksforgeeks.org/basic-git-commands-with-examples/) are some examples of basic git commands.
+If you are new to git, installation instructions can be found [here](https://git-scm.com/downloads), and [here](https://www.geeksforgeeks.org/basic-git-commands-with-examples/) are some examples of basic git commands.

-If you just want to download the repo, but don't want to develop the code or use git, then you can simply download it as a zip file at the following url:
+If you just want to download the repo, but don't want to use git, then you can simply download it as a zip file at the following url:

 [https://github.com/jonesmg/ALFALFA_Legacy/archive/refs/heads/main.zip](https://github.com/jonesmg/ALFALFA_Legacy/archive/refs/heads/main.zip)

 ## Building the Python environment

-This Python environment is defined in the file [environment.yml](environment.yml).
+The Python environment is defined in the file [environment.yml](environment.yml).
 This is a [YAML](https://yaml.org/spec/1.2.2/#chapter-1-introduction-to-yaml) file that lists all of the specific package versions such that the software environment used can be common and reproducible.

 If you already know what you're doing then you can use whatever tool you want to build and launch this environment.
 However, we recommend using conda.
 If you already have a version of conda installed (see below) then navigate to where you downloaded this repo and in a terminal run the command: